jachisam/immortals/README.md

 # immortals
-Classics 252 Final Project on analyzing the film Immortals
+Classics 252 Final Project on analyzing the film Immortals -- Directed by Tarsem Singh